Tottenham Well

 Regional and National Organisations

-Society for the Protection of Ancient Buildings, founded in 1877 by William Morris out of concern that "well meaning architects are scraping away the historic fabric of too many buildings in their zealous 'restorations'", is a source of advice and expertise on buildings of all ages.
+The Society for the Protection of Ancient Buildings, founded in 1877 by William Morris out of concern that "well meaning architects are scraping away the historic fabric of too many buildings in their zealous 'restorations'", is a source of advice and expertise on buildings of all ages.

 Return to previous page Back to top of page

-Web pages copyright 2009-2010 by Ann Robertson and Joseph Nicholas
+Web pages © 2009-2019 by Ann Robertson and Joseph Nicholas